chamberspchen/chamberspchen/README.md

   This app not only serves as a practical tool but also as a template for developers.
 By using this app, you can:  Learn how to implement various state management solutions in Flutter.
 Easily adapt the app to implement any JDE JSON interface calls, making it a versatile base for your projects.<br>

 Conclusion:<br>
   This Flutter app is a comprehensive solution for connecting with JDE, featuring robust CRUD operations, secure login, and image display.
 It leverages the latest state management packages, providing a valuable learning experience and a versatile template for future development.
-Whether you're looking to manage JDE data or learn more about state management in Flutter, this app has you covered.
+Whether you're looking to access JDE data via Orchestration and IOS or Android mobile or learn more about state management in Flutter, this app has you covered.